hidelab/CPPCxN/README.md

 Once we have the 3 matrices we will cross-check the correlations, p-values and adjusted p-values for any changes.

+###### Results
 The results show that only the p.Adjust column changes (as expected), which means we can concatenate matrices like that if we just recalculate the adjusted p-value in estimates02.
-The resulting matrices can be found here: /shared/hidelab2/shared/Sokratis/PCxN_Plos/Concatenate experiment
+The resulting matrices can be found here: */shared/hidelab2/shared/Sokratis/PCxN_Plos/Concatenate experiment*

 ### New C++ code
 Implementing current PCxN functions in Rcpp.
 Four functions have been translated to C++ but at the moment they don't offer a speed advantage (yet).
 More effort will go towards implementing them as effieciently as possible.
 A new function has been created (`precalculate_matrices.cpp`) that pre-calculates both joint and disjoint matrices.
 To gain speed with this function, C++ and multicores have to be used.